 - A student experienced heart palpitations after mixing Red Bull with alcohol.

-With those points in mind, let’s showcase three things you need to know about why energy drinks are bad.
+With those points in mind, let’s showcase three things you need to know to answer the question, “Are energy drinks bad for you?”

 1. Energy Drinks Are Strong Acids